GaloisInc/blocktorok/README.md

 different transforms to produce very different simulation codes for the same problem, demonstrating the power of the Blocktorok workflow.

-Documentation for the Blocktorok's data, schema, and transformer language can be found in the report distributed with this code release.
+Documentation for the Blocktorok schema and transformer languages can be found in the `docs/` directory.